daricecrumb/sleeper_project/project_notes.md

     f. after submit, return player_name from player_info based on `player_id` in blue textbox
 2. figure out how to filter out if a player was hurt or not for a given week, since active player data is throwing off the standard deviation calculations
 3. calculate projections

-PROBLEMS FOUND:
-1. stop data from being added multiple times. every time player_stats.py is run, data is duplicated
-2. only call active players in the player_info api, the majority of players aren't active, so calling them all is inefficient
-3. player_stats.py takes ~2min to execute successfully - make this faster
-4. figure out how to not 'run' the python formulas whenever files are imported - probably by separating the 'get' formulas from the 'send' formulas into 2 different files

 QUERIES